AlasdairF/Stemmer/README.md

 ## Installation

 I like Miki's version since it includes all of the C files in the package.
+No messing around.
 You can import it with:

 `go get github.com/AlasdairF/Stemmer`